ishaansehgal99/llm-on-k8s/llama.md

 What makes llama 2 unique from traditional transformer based architecture?

+-> System, Assistant, and User roles in chat, llama 2 chat model allows users to specify three roles.
+ - System role: The system role is used to indicate system messages.
+These messages are used to provide instructions to the model or tell the model about its environment.
+For example, the system role can be used to tell the model that it should be kind and helpful.

+ - Assistant role: The assistant role is the role of the model.
+We can enter the assistant role to help guide the model further on how it should do its job or provide example expected answers to prompts.

+ - User role: The user role is used to indicate user input.
+This is the role that is used most often, as it is the role that the user is actually interacting with.

 -> Increased context length, context window for llama 2 model is doubled in size from 2048 to 4096 tokens.
 This allows model to process more information and better understand long sequences of text.

 -> Grouped Query Attention (GQA) Llama 2 model uses GQA to improve effciency of the attention mechanism (attention is the most time consuming part of transformer arch).
 GQA groups similiar tokens together and attends to them as a single unit (uses the same Key, Query, Value) for them.
 This reduces number of computations that need to be performed which makes the model faster and more efficient.